VisorHPC/VisorHPC.github.io/index.md

 * 11:40 - 12:00 S. Fan, F. Chen, H. Rauchfuss, N. Har'el, U. Schilling and N. Struckmann:<br>
   __Towards a Lightweight RDMA Para-Virtualization for HPC__

-* 12:00 - 12:30 T. Küstner, C. Trinitis, J. Weidendorfer, A. Blaszczyk, P.Kaufmann and M. Johansson:<br>
+* 12:00 - 12:30 T. Küstner, C. Trinitis, J. Weidendorfer, A. Blaszczyk, P. Kaufmann and M. Johansson:<br>
   __On the Applicability of Virtualization in an Industrial HPC Environment__

 * 12:30 - 13:00 S. Pickartz, J. Breitbart and S. Lankes:<br>